ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-jwt-bearer-grant-type/websocket_client_oauth2_jwt_bearer_grant_type.md

-# Client - OAuth2 JWT Bearer grant type
+# OAuth2 JWT Bearer grant type client

 A client, which is secured with an OAuth2 JWT bearer grant type can be used to connect to a secured service.